By Mladen Jovanovic on 31/05/2017

 By Mladen Jovanovic on 13/05/2017

-In this final piece of Weekly plans, I am providing practical example using very common and realistic scenario.
 To create a simple program and showcase on how to use the “puzzles” we will assume that we have 6 weeks of preparatory period and will model 4 weeks of competition period with 5 games.
 This is pretty realistic scenario.

 By Mladen Jovanovic on 09/05/2017